italiangrid/storm/documentation/sysadmin-guide/1.11.10/index.md

 - the maximum execution time,
 - the execution time standard deviation.

 This is called the **Detailed Monitoring Round**.
 After this, the Monitoring Summary is printed.
-Then, considering the whole frontend execution time, in a section with header "Details:", a similar detailed summary is printed.
+Then, considering the whole Frontend execution time, in a section with header "Details:", a similar detailed summary is printed.
 This is called the **Aggregate Detailed Monitoring**.

 **_Example_**: